OpenFn/primero-thailand/README.md

 ### Note!
 Commits to 'master' branch will deploy automatically to live integration on OpenFn.org.

 ## (1) Functional Requirements
-The Interoperability Solution enables Primero case workers to consult historical patient information stored in the MOPH HIS system by fetching the information and sending it to Primero for display.
+The Interoperability Solution enables Primero case workers to consult historicalperson_deformed_type_name patient information stored in the MOPH HIS system by fetching the information and sending it to Primero for display.
 ![Solution](./solution-overview.png)

 _**Flow 1: MOPH referrals --> Primero**_